-The Impact Statement must include a description of the baseline conditions associated with physical and cultural heritage and structures, sites or things of significance for Indigenous peoples.
+The Impact Statement must include a description of the baseline conditions associated with physical and cultural heritage and structures, sites or things of historical, archaeological, paleontological or architectural significance for Indigenous peoples.
 This description should give consideration to understanding the historical (pre-development) baseline conditions associated with ability to transmit culture, including through language, ceremonies, harvesting, teaching of sacred laws, traditional laws, stewardship laws, and traditional knowledge.

-The requirements in Suncor's proposed Terms of Reference that relate to historic resources captured under the provincial Historical Resources Act are detailed in section 4 of Annex I and may be referenced to inform baseline conditions.
+The AB TOR requirements that relate to historic resources captured under the provincial Historical Resources Act are detailed in section 4 of the AB TOR (Annex I) and may be referenced to inform baseline conditions

-- provide the location of physical and cultural heritage features on maps, if it has been shared by an Indigenous group with the proponent and if the Indigenous group has authorized its release; - describe how input from potentially impacted Indigenous groups was sought and considered in the identification of these locations and features, including opportunities provided to participate in or lead historic resources studies (including field studies); - describe best practices that will be employed for field studies, such as the use of 6 mm mesh size for screening; - describe the outcomes of engagement and consultation activities with Indigenous groups with concerns about heritage resources in the project area and indicate the participation of the members of these communities in the related studies, if applicable; and - include components of the environment identified by Indigenous groups as having heritage value, to reflect that natural and cultural heritage is a multidimensional concept which is not limited to particular sites or objects.
+- provide the location of physical and cultural heritage features on maps, if it has been shared by an Indigenous peoples with the Proponent and if the Indigenous group has authorized its release; - describe how input from potentially impacted Indigenous groups was sought and considered in the identification of these locations and features, including opportunities provided to participate in or lead historic resources studies (including field studies); - describe best practices that will be employed for field studies, such as the use of 6 mm mesh size for screening; - describe the outcomes of engagement and consultation activities with Indigenous groups with concerns about heritage resources in the Project area and indicate the participation of the members of these communities in the related studies, if applicable; - include components of the environment identified by Indigneous groups as having heritage value to reflect that natural and cultural heritage is a multidimensional concept which is not limited to particular sites or objects; and - describe how Proponent will work with interested Indigenous groups on surveying known sites containing archaeological artifacts in order to protect and repatriate artifacts.

-Information on heritage and structures, sites, and things of significance for Indigenous groups can include:
+Information on heritage and structures, sites, and things of historical, archaeological, paleontological or architectural significance for Indigenous groups can include:

-- burial sites; - · spiritual sites, including rivers and watercourses; - oral histories; - cultural landscapes - · teaching areas used to transfer knowledge between generations; - · cultural values and experiences of being on the land; - Indigenous governance systems and Indigenous laws associated with the landscape; - sacred, ceremonial or culturally important places and landscapes, plants, animals, objects, beings or things; - the toponymy, language and other components that make up a culture; - · sites with archaeological potential and/or known artifact sites; and - sites occupied historically.
+- burial sites: - · spiritual sites, including rivers and watercourses;

+- oral histories; - cultural landscapes; - teaching areas used to transfer knowledge between generations; - · cultural values and experiences of being on the land; - Indigenous governance systems and Indigenous laws associated with the landscape; - sacred, ceremonial or culturally important places and landscapes, plants, animals, objects, beings or things; - the toponymy, language and other components that make up a culture; - · sites with archaeological potential and/or known artifact sites; and - sites occupied historically.

-The proponent should consult the Technical Guidance for Assessing Physical and Cultural Heritage or any Structure, Site or Thing on the Agency's Website.
+The Proponent should consult the Technical Guidance for Assessing Physical and Cultural Heritage or any Structure, Site or Thing on the Agency's Website.